WELCOME TO HIP HOP CONGRESS, INC.

 BIO

-Piper Carter is an Arts & Culture Organizer in the Maker Space, Environmental, Education, & Food Justice communities, Host of the Piper Carter Podcast on Detroit is Different, the First Black Woman to shoot for publications such as French Vogue, Co-Founder of We Found Hip Hop, Creator of Dilla Youth Day, Member of Detroit Equity Action Lab, Detroit Digital Justice Coalition, Detroit Independent Freedom Schools & National Board Member of Universal Hip Hop Museum.
+Piper Carter is an Arts & Culture Organizer in the Maker Space, Environmental, Education, & Food Justice communities, Host of the Piper Carter Podcast on Detroit is Different, the First Black Woman to shoot for publications such as French Vogue, co-Founder of We Found Hip Hop, Creator of Dilla Youth Day, Member of Detroit Equity Action Lab, Detroit Digital Justice Coalition, Detroit Independent Freedom Schools & National Board Member of Universal Hip Hop Museum.

 Picture